Prashant-17-11/PassingThoughts/README.md

 In App.js, find where AddThoughtForm is rendered.
 Pass a prop named addThought and give our newly created addThought() function as its value.

+## Task 4

+Now that we're passing addThought() into the AddThoughtForm component, it's time for us to make that component actually call this function.

+AddThoughtForm will have some state.
+Specifically, it'll hold the value of the text input, and when the user submits the form, we'll take that input and use it in a call to addThought().

+Open up AddThoughtForm.js.

+On the first line, we'll need to import useState() and React.
+Update the import to import both React and useState().

+Next, inside of AddThoughtForm, set up the intial state of the text input as an empty string.

+After you have done that, you'll need to write a function called handleTextChange() that will be called when the input changes.
+It will take the event as an argument, and will call setText() to update the state.

+Finally, you'll need to connect these two things to the input.
+Pass text in a prop called value, and pass handleTextChange() in a prop called onChange().

+Now we're storing the state of the input!

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).